wubuku/Dapp-LCDP-Demo/docs/IntroToDDDMLforMudDevelopers.md

    * For more complex business logic, developers need to write code using the language specific to the smart contract platform (for example, Solidity is commonly used on EVM platforms).
    * Our long-term goal is to develop a platform-independent expression language that allows developers to write cross-platform business logic more easily.

-We firmly believe that AI technology can provide powerful support for developers in both these aspects.
-This article will focus on introducing some of our attempts in implementing business logic.
-To be frank, AI's performance in this area has been impressive.
+We firmly believe that AI technology can powerfully support both domain modeling and business logic implementation.
+This article will focus on our attempts in implementing business logic, where AI's performance has been truly impressive.

-As for AI assistance in domain modeling, although it's not the focus of this article, we already have some very specific and feasible ideas and are conducting experimental explorations.
+As for AI assistance in domain modeling, while not the focus here, we have developed specific, feasible ideas and are actively conducting experimental research.
 The initial results are promising, and these advancements make us excited about the future of AI-assisted domain modeling.
+We're committed to pushing boundaries in both areas, with tangible progress already evident in business logic implementation.

 ## Understanding DDDML Through Examples

+DDDML centralizes the documentation and presentation of key domain model elements.
+It describes domain models conceptually and allows for the addition of implementation details.

+DDDML uses an abstract data structure called the DDDML DOM (Document Object Model), a tree structure of various node types.
+This structure is representable in JSON (JavaScript Object Notation) or YAML (YAML Ain't Markup Language), a more human-readable superset of JSON.

+In the following examples, we'll use YAML-based DDDML to describe domain models.

 ### Preparation You Might Need

+With DDDML, we can support code generation tools to produce software code that closely aligns with the domain model.
+Additionally, DDDML can automatically generate software documentation, database schemas, state machine diagrams, API specifications, and more.

 If you don't want to just read the documentation, but want to get hands-on and see what DDDML can do for you, you might need to prepare the following tools: